GamesCreed

 2023101608300300 DCA590CB243CB0AE8B7163A124A1EFFE 1

-Ensemble stories live and die by the strongest elements of its varied cast, and Agatha Christie – Murder on The Orient Express does not disappoint.
+Ensemble stories live and die by the strongest elements of their varied cast, and Agatha Christie – Murder on the Orient Express does not disappoint.
 Designed by French artist Cédric Peyravernay, famous for his previous work in Diablo IV, Dishonored, and the Netflix series Love, Death + Robots, his expertise goes a long way.
 From the larger-than-life Russian princess to the eccentric American millionaire with a shady past, every character has their recognizable features and reasons to be aboard the iconic train.

-A man has lost his train ticket and it is up to Poirot to find it.
+A man has lost his train ticket, and it is up to Poirot to find it.
 As any good detective worth his salt, you must exercise your intuition to trace the dots.
 A mechanic called character analysis quizzes you into looking at a person and discerning what their age, profession, and nationality are.
-While it is rather straightforward, all of the game’s queries have a helpful hint on the left corner of the menu to give you the answer should you find yourself coming up blank.
+While it is rather straightforward, all of the game’s queries have a helpful hint in the left corner of the menu to give you the answer should you find yourself coming up blank.

 Agatha Christie - Murder on The Orient Express, Screenshot, Nintendo Switch, GamesCreed